hpacheco/ses/labs/Lab3.md

 Instead of focusing on exploitation, we will study how various existing analysis tools can help developers in detecting and fixing web vulnerabilities:
 * SAST: As for low-level C programs, various vulnerability scanners such as [SonarCloud](https://sonarcloud.io/) and [LGTM](https://lgtm.com/) also have good support for analysis the source code of web applications written in various languages (HTTP/PHP/JS/TS/Java/etc).
-* DAST: In particular for web applications, vulnerability assessment tools such as [BurpSuite Community Edition](https://portswigger.net/burp/communitydownload) and [OWASP Zed Attack Proxy](https://owasp.org/www-project-zap/) can be used to navigating web sites, analyse HTTP requests/responses and perform automatic dynamic scans for vulnerabilities.
+* DAST: In particular for web applications, vulnerability assessment tools such as [BurpSuite Community Edition](https://portswigger.net/burp/communitydownload) and [OWASP Zed Attack Proxy](https://owasp.org/www-project-zap/) can be used to navigate web sites, analyse HTTP requests/responses and perform automatic dynamic scans for vulnerabilities.

 There exists a myriad of vulnerable web applications, e.g. from the [OWASP Vulnerable Web Applications Directory (VWAD)](https://owasp.org/www-project-vulnerable-web-applications-directory/), that have been developed for demonstrating common web vulnerabilities and how to exploit them.
 One of the most modern and complete among such pedagogical web applications is the [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/).